 This course will use Zoom to facilitate weekly, synchronous office hours.
 You are not required to participate in Office Hours; however, you may find them greatly beneficial for receiving more timely answers to questions related to the course content and assignments.

 The course will be structured to permit students with numerous opportunities to engage in active discussions of thermodynamics to clarify the underlying concepts.
-Students are expected to watch the video-linked lectures provided online via Blackboard.
+Students are expected to watch the video-linked lectures provided online via the learning management system.
 These are PDF files containing notes where each page is hyperlinked to a video that provides an explanation of the notes.
 Students are also expected to read the assigned chapters from the text prior to class.
 In addition, an assignment will be associated with each lecture.
-All students are responsible for submitting solutions to the assignment via Blackboard.
+All students are responsible for submitting solutions to the assignment via the learning management system.
 At the start of class, one student will act as the “presenter” who is assigned the responsibility of presenting the solutions to the class.
 The class will start with a short lecture recap.
 The remainder of class time will be spent working on other related problems.
 Class participation will be monitored and will constitute part of each student’s grade.

 Appendix B: Clear Expectations for Collaborative Group Work